The cinquain, also known as a quintain or quintet, is a poem or stanza composed of five lines.

 To his own native shore.

-Adelaide Crapsey, an early twentieth-century poet, used a form of 22 syllables distributed among the five lines in a 2, 4, 6, 8, and 2 pattern, respectively.
-Her poems share a similarity with the Japanese tanka, another five-line form, in their focus on imagery and the natural world.
+Adelaide Crapsey, an early twentieth-century poet, used a form of eleven stresses distributed among the five lines in a 1, 2, 3, 4, and 1 pattern, respectively.
+Her poems share a similarity with the Japanese tanka, another five-line form, in their focuses on imagery and the natural world.